Battle of Jajau: Conflict

-After this confrontation, Bahadur Shah's Rajput chiefs attacked Zulfiqar Khan.
+After this confrontation, Bahadur Shah's Rajput chiefs attacked Zulfikar Khan.
 Though Khan's army was successful in repelling them, he was wounded in the leg.
 As Azim-ush-Shan's entire army charged Khan, he fled the battle.
 Khan was followed by Jai Singh Kchwa, who fled from Bidar Bakht's left wing.
 Even after the death of most of his commanders and soldiers and his two sons, Bidar Bakht and Ali Tabar, Azam Shah himself charged the enemy on his elephant.
 Court historian Kamraj, in Ibratnama, wrote that he was wounded "several times by arrows, but he paid no heed to the wounds".
-He was ultimately killed by a musket ball which struck him on his forehead, according to Mughal sources, it was Isa Khan Main, a zamindar who belonged to the Lakhi Jangal of Subah Lahore and was at the point of time serving with the troops of Prince Muizz-ud-din had killed Azam Shah.
+He was ultimately killed by a musket ball which struck him on his forehead, according to Mughal sources, it was Isa Khan Main, a zamindar who belonged to the Lakhi Jangal of Subah Lahore and was at the point of time serving with the troops of Prince Muizz-ud-din had killed Azam Shah.Sikh accounts state that Guru Gobind Singh killed Azam Shah with an arrow.

 As soon as Bahadur Shah learned of his brother's death, he sent men to retrieve the corpse.
 They were attacked by Wala-Jah, but Wala-Jah fainted and died.
 Around 8 o'clock in the evening, Bahadur Shah's aide, Rustam Dil Khan, mounted the dead prince's elephant, beheaded the prince, and made his way to Bahadur Shah.
 However, instead of praises, he received reproaches for his action.
 His elephant was followed by two other elephants; the first one contained the dead body of Ali Tabar, the other one carried the dead prince's women, who were assured protection by Bahadur Shah.